Pigmassacre/mBreak/readme.txt

 For now, the mBreak source is considered "All Rights Reserved".
 I am strongly considering open-sourcing it soon, however.

 Below are the things that I haven't made myself.

-Everything else except these things I have made myself.
+The font used is 8-BIT WONDER.TTF made by Joiro Hatagaya.
+The license and readme for this font is in the fonts/ folder.
+The license states: "Currently all my fonts are freeware."

+I think it's a really nice looking font.
+It lacks special characters though, so I have to make do without dots, commas and other modern stuff. ;)

 The title screen music is sexxxy_bit_3!!!.xm, made by Drozerix.
 I got it from http://modarchive.org/index.php?request=view_by_moduleid&query=173084 which states that the song has a "Public Domain" license.